xiaoxiae/videos/18-lopt/SCRIPT.md

 ---

 \note{blur and fade to the stupid joke}
-So at this point, we have solved the problem both geometrically and algorithmically, but it would be pretty hard to convince someone else that we really did if we were to just show them the result.
+So at this point, we have solved the problem both geometrically and algorithmically, but it would be pretty hard to convince someone else that we did if we were to just show them the result.
 It would be nice if we could prove that the solution we found is truly optimal.

 One thing that comes to mind is combining the inequalities in a way that creates an upper bound on the objective function, because that would show that we literally can not get a better result.